The students’ health, and welfare are our top priority. Students can refer to the below sections for more useful information:

 The SDS must be from the supplier and required to be reviewed and updated every five years.

-KU EHSS provides the common PPE and guidelines on specific requirements which applies to all students, faculty and staff who undertake any activity on behalf of KU where PPE has been chosen as a risk control measure.
-It applies in mechanical, chemical, electrical and biological laboratories as well as in workshops and when on field trips.
-This guideline does not apply to designated computer laboratories.
+KU Materials and Storage Management provides the common PPE (that selected in coordination with KU EHS) to be used by to all students, faculty and staff who undertake any activity on behalf of KU where PPE has been chosen as a risk control measure.
+It applies to all KU laboratories (except designated computer laboratories) as well as in workshops and when on field trips.

-To order PPE kindly use the PPE request Form.
+To order PPE, kindly use the Guideline to Request PPE.

-The minimum PPE requirements of the KU EHSS MS must be taken into account i.e.
+The minimum PPE requirements of the KU EHS MS must be taken into account, for example:

 All possible routes of entry of the hazard into the body must be taken into account when considering the PPE to be used.